sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

 # Other new and noteworthy improvements

 * Because some of our users did not realize Sigasi Studio is more powerful when you use it on projects, we made some UI changes to clarify this.
-The **Sigasi Starter** perspective is no longer the default perspective.
-In addition, when an external file is opened, we now show a warning bar at the top of editor to clearly indicate you are missing out on a lot of features.
+When an external file is opened, we now show a warning bar at the top of editor to clearly indicate you are missing out on a lot of features
   ![editing an external file](3.7/external_file_banner.png)
 * Add "Export CSV file with dependencies" feature available as action in the hierarchy view
   ![export csv in hierarchy view](3.7/csv_hierarchy.png)
 * You can now open the **Dependencies View** via the "Show in" menu in the editor
   ![show in dependencies](3.7/show_in_dependencies.png)
-* The Riviera-Pro toolchain now has `-dbg` as default option.
+* The Riviera-Pro toolchain now has `-dbg` as default option
 * \[VHDL] Allow to simulate a `configuration` as toplevel
 * \[VHDL] Improved constant evaluation in hovers
   ![constant evaluation in hover](3.7/constant_evaluation_hover.png)